 Medicare Supplement Plan F – Medigap Plan F

 We answer all the questions you have about Medicare Supplement Plan F: What does it cover?
 How does it compare to other Medicare supplemental insurance plans?
 What happened to the Plan F, did it disappear as an option?
-In this article, we will answer those questions.

 Medicare Supplement Primer

 If you have qualified for Medicare, you quickly learn you need a supplement to cover the gaps that Medicare does not cover.
 Medicare is a truly beneficial product for seniors, but as health insurance has evolved over time, Medicare is not as comprehensive as a traditional health plan you may be used to.

 Supplements make up that gap.
 In fact, they are often referred to as Medigap policies rather than the expanded term, Medicare supplements.

 Once you enter the world of Medicare Supplements, you quickly learn there are multiple options you must consider.
 You have to choose from various plans such as Plan N, Plan G, Plan F, etc.